Serabi: Variants

 Today, a large variants of serabi toppings are used, from a simple sprinkle of sugar, grated coconut flesh, coarsely ground peanuts, to slices of banana or jackfruit, chocolate sprinkles, black glutinous rice, and oncom.
 Newer recipes use grated cheddar cheese, corned beef, shredded chicken, slices of fresh strawberry or sausage, or even strawberry ice cream.
 The sauce (or more precisely syrup) to accompany serabi also varies, from the traditional sweet kinca (golden coconut sugar syrup) sometimes with coconut milk, to modern recipes using chocolate, strawberry, or durian syrup, or even mayonnaise or cream cheese for a savoury Western twist.

 Both the cities of Bandung and Solo are famous for their versions of serabi.
 Bandung surabi is drier and firmer with a pancake-like consistency, well known for a rich variety of toppings and recently developed fusion recipes.
-The serabi from Solo, however, is more traditional and only half-cooked resulting in a thin, crispy crust but a watery center with rich coconut milk taste.
+The serabi from Solo, however, is more traditional and only half-cooked, resulting in a thin, crispy crust but a watery center with a rich coconut milk taste.
 A famous serabi variant from Solo is called serabi notosuman.

 In Ambarawa, serabi is served with a sweet coconut milk soup and is known as serabi ngampin.

 In Semarang, a dish called bubur serabi involves a bubur sumsum (Javanese pudding) with some small serabi doused with coconut milk and liquid brown sugar.
 It is served in a bowl made from banana leaves.